j1642/chess_game/README.md

 The game display is both in the terminal and in a non-interactive Tkinter window.
 The game is played through terminal commands.
 A GUI is in progress.

-To play, run game.py with all four .py files in the same directory (board.py, chess_utilities.py, game.py, and pieces.py).
+To play, run game.py with all five .py files in the same directory (board.py, chess_utilities.py, game.py, gui.py, and pieces.py).

 Next steps:
 1. Reliably end the game (checkmate and stalemate).